webaware/gravityforms-eway/readme.txt

 You can still see the card type and partial card number in MYeWAY transaction details.

-= What is Beagle? =
+= What is Beagle Lite? =

-[Beagle](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides fraud protection for your transactions.
+[Beagle Lite](https://eway.io/features/antifraud-beagle-lite) is a service from eWAY that provides fraud protection for your transactions.
 It uses information about the purchaser to suggest whether there is a risk of fraud.
-You must configure Beagle rules in your MYeWAY console before enabling Beagle in this plugin.
+Configure Beagle Lite rules in your MYeWAY console.

-**NB**: Beagle fraud detection requires an address for each transaction.
+**NB**: Beagle Lite fraud detection requires an address for each transaction.
 Be sure to add an Address field to your forms, and make it a required field.
+The minimum address part required is the Country, so you can just enable that subfield if you don't need a full address.

 = What Gravity Forms license do I need? =